GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 ### Missing paint updates

-Another type of partial update is when media like images are simply not done painting (e.g. decoding and rasterizing) in time for frame presentation.
+Another type of partial update is when media like images are simply not done painting (decoding and rasterizing) in time for frame presentation.

 Or, even if a page is perfectly static, browsers may still fall behind rendering visual updates during rapid scrolling.
 That is because the pixel renditions of